-- 3. Maintain the edge between rural and urban and prevent sprawling development that does not contribute to the character of Stephenville. - 4.
-Create complete communities that include a mix of uses and support a wide variety of housing choices. - 5.
-Relieve pressure in neighborhoods by adding purpose-built student housing close to campus.
+- Promote infill development to maximize the use of existing infrastructure and land. - Develop new parks accessible to all residents. - Maintain the edge between rural and urban and prevent sprawling development that does not contribute to the character of Stephenville. - 4.
+Create complete communities that include a mix of uses and support a wide variety of housing choices. - Relieve pressure in neighborhoods by adding purpose-built student housing close to campus.